JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/business-tools/graph-zoom.md

 1. In the Zoom App Marketplace, go to the Develop dropdown menu in the top-right corner and select [Build App](https://marketplace.zoom.us/develop/create).
-2. Click 'Create' under the Server-to-Server OAuth app type.
+2. In the Choose Your App window, click **Create** under the OAuth app type.
-3. Enter an app name to begin creation.
+3. Enter an app name and app type to begin creation.
+   Your app configuration page opens for the new app.
-4. Take note of your `Account ID`, `Client ID`, and `Client secret` and supply it to the .env file.
+4. Take note of your `Account ID`, `Client ID`, and `Client secret` and enter them in the .env file.
-5. Supply the required information for each section.
-Zoom will prompt you if any required fields are omitted.
+5. Enter the required information for the app credentials, information, feature, scopes sections and so on.
+Zoom promptd you if any required fields are omitted.
-6. On scopes, add `group:read:admin`, `role:read:admin`, `user:read:admin`, and
+6. In the Scopes section, add `group:read:admin`, `role:read:admin`, `user:read:admin`, and
    `account:read:admin`.
-If you cannot or choose not to provide all the listed scopes the steps requiring the missing scopes will be disabled.
+If you cannot or choose not to provide all the listed scopes, the steps requiring the missing scopes is disabled.
-7. On the final screen once all required information has been provided, an `Activate your app` button will appear.
-Click it to complete app creation.
+7. On the final screen after you have provided all the required information has been provided, click`Activate your app` to complete the app creation.

 ### In JupiterOne